 Confusing reduced expense with an improved cash flow

-Topics: process consulting, organizational development, financial management confusion, financial confusion, financial management, nonprofit financial management, Mark L. Vincent, Design Group International, organizational design, cash flow statements, nonprofit financial confusion, financial confusion of nonprofit leaders
+Topics: process consulting, nonprofit leadership, financial management confusion, financial confusion, organizational development consulting, financial management, Mark L. Vincent, Design Group International, organizational design, cash flow statements, financial confusion of nonprofit leaders

 Does your board know when your fiscal year begins and ends?
 You might be surprised who can readily answer the question.
 It is more likely your management team does because their departmental budget is part of their every day lives.